 A really simple drill to check whether you are correctly keeping the loft and bounce is to put a clump of sand on the club face.
 Make a normal backswing and see if you can keep it there all the way until you throw it over your back shoulder as you reach the top.
 If you do that, it means your left wrist is getting nicely cupped and the loft and bounce is on the club as you take it away.

-Similarly, to check if you are keeping the loft on the club in your follow through, put a clump of sand on the face and practice the follow through to see if you can throw it over your front shoulder.
-This means the club face isn’t turning over through impact, you are holding the loft and bounce on and creating that nice splash shot.
+Similarly, to check if you are keeping the loft on the club in your follow-through, put a clump of sand on the face and practice the follow-through to see if you can throw it over your front shoulder.
+This means the club face isn’t turning over through impact, you are holding the loft and bounce on, and creating that nice splash shot.

 It might sound difficult, but watch the video with this article to see how it's done!

 One of the greatest bunker skills is being able to correctly read the lie and make the relevant adjustments.
-Sometimes you might be in a bunker that has much less sand in.
+Sometimes you might be in a bunker that has much less sand in it.
 In this situation, you'll need to be able to adjust your technique to avoid thinning the ball through the green.

 With a compact lie, keep the stance the same - with the weight forward on the left side - but get your left shoulder more over your left foot; this will steepen your angle of attack, so you come more downward into the sand with the leading edge rather than the trailing edge of the bounce.

-Move the ball position back slightly, too, and add a bit more forward lean in the shaft at address to create a different follow through.
-The follow through from a compact lie needs to be a lot shorter than the splash shot, which will allow the leading edge to travel down more in the sand with the handle leading.
+Move the ball position back slightly, too, and add a bit more forward lean in the shaft at address to create a different follow-through.
+The follow-through from a compact lie needs to be a lot shorter than the splash shot, which will allow the leading edge to travel down more in the sand with the handle leading.